Dumbo rats are among the cutest rats that you will ever see.

 Most pet stores get babies who are sickly, that have come from bad parents.
 They could be inbred, have severe health issues, and a high risk of cancer.
 This is not a good scenario for the future owner.
 Honestly, feeder breeders MIGHT be a step up from pet shops, to be honest!
 Even so, that is still a place you DO NOT want to go to for your rats.

-Commercial rat farms are disgusting, and the people who “care for” the rats will make you want to commit a felony.
-Those places raise rats on a massive scale, and they are nothing but a profit.
-They are not living creatures in these places- they are simply worthless little creatures who become valuable when their numbers are in the tens of thousands.
+Commercial rat farms are alarming for rat owners, and the people who “care for” the rats are generally not equipped to do so.
+They tend to be ill educated and do not care for the animals properly.
+Those places raise rats on a massive scale, and they exist solely for profit.
+Bacterial and viral infections run rampant, and any losses are quickly replaced with new litters.
+Rats are not respected creatures in these places- they are simply merchandise.
 Below, you’ll see what we consider a feeder breeder; just imagine how bad the commercial farms are!

 Dumbo Rat Size